thoughtbot/maintaining-open-source-projects/book/02-community.md

 constructively.

-When you see more activity than normal in a discussion over a superficial matter (according to a threshold that works for you and your project), take one decision and call it resolved.
+When you see more activity than normal in a discussion over a superficial matter (according to a threshold that works for you), take one decision and call it resolved.
 You will be saving everyone’s time.
 Everyone’s but the time of the trolls, they’ll now have to search for another thread where to continue their work.
-I’m personally ok with that.
+I call that a success.

 **Goldwin’s law** states that as an online discussion grows longer (regardless of topic or scope), sooner or later someone will compare someone or something to